Buckhorn

 One-of-a-kind experiences

 Buckhorn is located on the land between the Canadian Shield and the St. Lawrence Lowlands, providing a unique landscape of rolling hills, lakes, and granite.
-Nestled in our downtown, Lock 31 is one of the busiest locks on the Trent Severn Waterway.
+Nestled in the quaint downtown, Lock 31 is one of the busiest locks on the Trent Severn Waterway.
 Restaurants, shopping, a park and attractions are within walking distance.
-With an award-winning art and craft show that showcase our local talent, strong ties to our Canadian veterans and incredible Indigenous culture, there is something for everyone.
-Whether you are visiting us by land or water, our Welcome Centre is happy to help you plan your visit.
+With an award-winning art and craft show that showcases local talent, strong ties to Canadian veterans, and incredible Indigenous culture, there is something for everyone.
+Whether you are visiting us by land or water, Buckhorn’s Welcome Centre is happy to help you plan your visit.

 Discover Buckhorn